Jacques Rivette: 1962–1967: Editor of Cahiers du cinéma and The Nun controversy

 Under Rivette's leadership, Cahiers changed from a nonpolitical film magazine to a Marxist journal examining the relationship between politics and modern culture.
 Unlike Rohmer, Rivette allowed writers such as Michel Delahaye and Jean-Louis Comolli to publish articles gravitating towards politics and philosophy and not necessarily related to film.
 They wrote pieces on Martin Heidegger and Louis Althusser and interviewed non-filmmakers such as Roland Barthes and composer Pierre Boulez.
 Rivette and Delahaye's 1963 interview with Barthes is considered the turning point for Cahiers as a magazine analyzing film from a semiotic perspective.
 Rivette was an ambitious and financially irresponsible editor; shortly after an expensive, 250-page double issue on American films, Cahiers needed financial help.
 It was bought by teen-magazine owner Daniel Filipacchi, and its style became "splashier" and more youth-oriented.
 Rivette remained editor until April 1965, and was replaced by Jean-Louis Comolli and Jean Narboni.
 He contributed articles to the magazine until 1969.

 Immediately after Rivette left Cahiers, Beauregard was ready to make The Nun (1966) and Rivette and Gruault again revised their script.
 Rivette called the script a record of the stage play, with a "highly written texture".
 On 31 August 1965, the censors told Beauregard that the film "run[s] the risk of being totally or partially cut".
 Beauregard ignored the warning, and Rivette began shooting in October.
-The film was controversial before its completion; members of the Catholic Church in France began a letter-writing campaign in opposition, and pressurised Paris police commissioner Maurice Papon and Minister of Information Alain Peyrefitte to take action.
+The film was controversial before its completion; members of the Catholic Church in France began a letter-writing campaign in opposition, and pressured Paris police commissioner Maurice Papon and Minister of Information Alain Peyrefitte to take action.
 Both said they would ban it.

 Rivette finished The Nun in 1966.
 Although it was approved twice by the censorship board in March, new Minister of Information Yvon Bourges overrode the approvals in April and banned the film.
 In response, Beauregard began a public campaign in its defense; many journalists, including Godard and Chabrol, wrote editorials demanding the film's release.
 A "Manifesto of the 1,789" in support was signed by Jacques Prévert, Raymond Queneau, Marguerite Duras and several major French book publishers, and many Catholic priests and nuns denounced the ban's effect on freedom of speech.
 Rivette told Le Figaro Magazine, "It was as though they had guillotined us", and in Rouen his father André vehemently defended the film against the city's efforts to ban it.